-New Signature Course: Reimagining Life After Coronavirus
+New Signature Course: Reimagining the World Together

-Before COVID-19, the future was uncertain: climate change, political polarization, a global refugee crisis, the rise of authoritarianism, and inequities in health and wealth were putting the future in question.
-Nonetheless, we had the benefit of facing these challenges from a relatively stable present.
-We went to school and to work; some of us played sports, all of us were fans; we shook hands with strangers, hugged friends and family; we boarded airplanes worried only whether our carry-on would fit.
+Before COVID-19 and the tragic, senseless death of George Floyd, the future was uncertain: climate change, political polarization, a global refugee crisis, police brutality in America, the rise of authoritarianism, and inequities in health and wealth were putting the future in question.
+Nonetheless, many of us had the benefit of facing these challenges from a relatively stable present.
+We went to school and to work; some of us played sports, all of us were fans; we shook hands with strangers, hugged friends and family; we boarded airplanes, trains, and buses worried only whether our bags would fit.
 These things were routine.
 Now they aren’t.

 And still, the previous challenges remain and, in many cases, have been put in stark relief.
 The pandemic threatens to fracture an already divided political landscape, and the aftermath of George Floyd’s death — perhaps more so than other Black women, men, and children whose lives ended far too soon — has exposed weaknesses and long-held injustices in almost all of our systems, not least, higher education.
 When the present itself is unstable and uncertain, how do we plan for the future?
 How do we get there from here?